The Stuart's were kings of Scotland, England

 The closest Stuart descendants are the

-Stuarts of Mount Stuart mansion on the
+Stuart's of Mount Stuart mansion on the

-Isle of Bute, and the Stuarts of Traquair House / Castle by
+Isle of Bute, and the Stuart's of Traquair House / Castle by

 Peebles in the Borders.

-If Scotland became independant, and wanted a
+If Scotland became independent, and wanted a

 king or queen, these two families would be top